HiPERCAM/hipercam/docs/reduction.rst

 set and tries to create a file that at will work with |reduce|, even if it may well not be ideal.
 Once you have this file, then you should expect to go through a sequence of running |reduce|, adjusting the reduce file, re-running
 |reduce| until you have a useful plot going.
+As mentioned above, it is inside
+the reduce file that you can set the name of your bias, and also the flat field file.
+You should experiment with changing settings such as the extraction lines and aperture re-position section to get a feel for the different parameters.

 Plotting results
 ================

-|reduce| delivers a basic view of your data as it comes in which is usually
+|reduce| delivers a basic view of your data as it comes in, which is usually
 enough at the telescope.
 If you want to look at particular features, then you should investigate the command |plog|.
 This allows you to plot one parameter versus another, including division by comparison stars.
 The |plog| code is a